ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 .. youtube:: -WfTr1-OBGQ
    :width: 100%

-`AirSim <https://github.com/microsoft/AirSim>`__ is a simulator for drones, cars and more, built on Unreal Engine (they also have experimental support for Unity, but right now it's hasn't been implemented with ArduPilot)
+`AirSim <https://github.com/microsoft/AirSim>`__ is a simulator for drones, cars and more, built on Unreal Engine (they also have experimental support for Unity, but right now it hasn't been implemented with ArduPilot)

 It is open-source, cross-platform and provides excellent physically and visually realistic simulations.
 It has been developed to become a platform for AI research to experiment with deep learning, computer vision and reinforcement learning algorithms for autonomous vehicles.